shrag13/shrag13/README.md

 - 👋 Hi, I’m @shrag13
 - 👀 I’m interested in ... proramming
-- 🌱 I’m currently learning ... html-css-JS
+- 🌱 I’m currently learning ...
+JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... practice projects
 - 📫 How to reach me ...

 <!---